farhaansbu/Geometry-Wars-Clone-COMP-4300-A2/README.md

   - Control a rotating geometric shape using WASD keys.
   - Movement is confined within the game window boundaries.
   - Shoot bullets using the left-click button on the mouse.
-  - The game can be paused with the P key.
-  - The game can be closed with the ESC key
+  - The game can be paused with the P key, and closed with the ESC key.

 - **Enemies:**
   - Various polygonal enemies spawn at random intervals and locations.